 Your vet can be a great resource in getting started.
 In addition to weighing your pet, they can check to make sure that there are no underlying health issues at play

 Activity and exercise are some of the biggest factors to address if your pet is overweight.
-It’s entirely possible you’re feeding your them correctly, but just not providing enough exercise.
+It’s entirely possible you’re feeding them correctly, but just not providing enough exercise.

 Start the process of weight loss by adding an extra block to your regular walking route and a few more minutes of fetch in the yard.
-If you have an indoor cat, you can also invest in some new toys or a scratching post help them get more active.
+If you have an indoor cat, you can also invest in some new toys or a scratching post to help them get more active.
 But whatever you do, it’s important to ramp things up gradually to avoid undue strain.Step 3: Determine the correct amount to feed

 If your pet only needs to lose a little weight, you can stick with their current food and reduce the amount you are feeding slightly.
 Rather than measuring the amount of food by volume, we recommend weighing your pet’s food using a kitchen scale.
-If more needs to be lost, you may want to consider a lower fat food to reduce calories while still keeping your pet satisfied.
+If more needs to be lost, you may want to consider a lower-fat food to reduce calories while still keeping your pet satisfied.
 GO SOLUTIONS SENSITIVITIES by Petcurean has some great options to consider, including Limited Ingredient Grain Free Lamb, Grain Free Pollock, and Grain Free Duck.
-You can also replace unhealthy treats with something from your fridge, like a carrot for dogs or piece of chicken for your cat.
+You can also replace unhealthy treats with something from your fridge, like a carrot for dogs or a piece of chicken for your cat.

 Ideally, your pet’s food should be weighed, not measured by volume.
 Weighing is more accurate and allows you to monitor exactly how much you are feeding.
-It’s also a good idea to schedule a regular meal-time with your pet, rather than leaving their food out all day.Step 4: Monitor progress
+It’s also a good idea to schedule a regular meal time with your pet, rather than leaving their food out all day.Step 4: Monitor progress

 After a week, weigh your pet as described above.
 After a few weeks, you should start seeing progress.
 A 1-2 percent body weight loss per week should be your goal.
 Anything more than this can be harmful to your pet.
 Ensure you conduct weigh-ins each week to help you stay on track.